hilary3211/Reach-project/Tutorial.md

 * On line 6 the Python program binds rpc and rpc_callbacks out of mk_rpc.
 These two functions are the only tools we will need to communicate with the RPC server.
 * From line 8 to line 12 we are simply creating test account, account names of the players and funding those accounts
-* From line 16 to line 20 we create two functions, the fmt function is used to format the account balance to 4 decimal places, while the getbalance function is used to the balance of the test accounts used in the game
+* From line 16 to line 20 we create two functions, the fmt function is used to format the account balance to 4 decimal places, while the getbalance function is used to get the balance of the test accounts used in the game.
-* From line 22 to line 26 we are simply trying to get the balance to the account before the game begins and print it out
+* From line 22 to line 26 we are simply trying to get the balance to the account before the game begins and print it out.
-* On Line 28 we are deploying the contract
+* On Line 28 we deploy the contract
 * From line 30 to line 46 we create a dictionary ad lists used within the program

 So now we are going to create the functions, using the the same function names we used in the reach backend code above